 Cervical cancer is a relatively slow-growing cancer, and when it’s caught in its earlier stages it’s highly treatable, Gerardo Colon-Otero, MD an oncologist at Mayo Clinic, tells Refinery29.
 But the cancer tends to be caught later in Black people than in white people, which is one of the reasons for the disparity in mortality rates.

 Nearly all cervical cancer is caused by certain subtypes of the Human Papilloma Virus (HPV), Dr. Colon-Otero says.
 About eight out of 10 women will contract HPV at some point in their lives, and in the majority of cases, it goes away on its own, says Edward Jimenez, DO, director of Gynecology Oncology at the Perlmutter Cancer Center at NYU Langone Hospital—Long Island.
-Regular OB/GYN screenings, including pelvic exams and smear tests (which some folks may have been more likely to skip in the past year due to COVID-19), can help detect HPV and monitor any cervical cell abnormalities that may be malignant or may turn into malignancies.
-But Black (and Latinx) people may get these exams less frequently, in part due to issues like limited access to healthcare, Dr. Jimenez says.
+Regular OB/GYN screenings, including pelvic exams and Pap tests (which some folks may have been more likely to skip in the past year due to COVID-19), can help detect HPV and monitor any cervical cell abnormalities that may be malignant or may turn into malignancies.
+But Black (and Latinx) people may get these exams less frequently, in part due to issues like limited access to healthcare or health insurance, Dr. Jimenez says.

 "HPV can stay undetected in your system for years and because it is often asymptomatic, which means there are no symptoms, so you might not have any idea you have it," adds Jessica Shepherd, OB/GYN.
-Yet another reason to prioritise regular screenings.
+Yet another reason to prioritize regular screenings.

 The Cerving Confidence campaign’s website provides people with a checklist of questions they should ask their doctor about at their exams to ensure they’re getting the appropriate screenings.
-The campaign also aims to destigmatise talking about HPV, cervical cancer, and smear tests; the site features a “photobooth” that lets you put a #CervingConfidence frame around a photo, which you can then share to social media to help raise awareness of the issue.
+The campaign also aims to destigmatize talking about HPV, cervical cancer, and Pap tests; the site features a “photobooth” that lets you put a #CervingConfidence frame around a photo, which you can then share to social media to help raise awareness of the issue.
 “Next time you’re in a group chat, remind your girlfriends to schedule their exams and get their Pap tests,” Ciara adds in a campaign video.